sbmlteam/moccasin/src/parser/README.md

     '2'
 ```

-As expected, we are down to the terminal parts of the expression, and here we have indexed into the first element of the first row of the matrix.
-All of the rest of the entries in the matrix are accessed in the same way.
+As expected, we are down to the terminal parts of the expression, and here we have indexed into the first element of the first row of the array.
+All of the rest of the entries in the array are accessed in the same way.
 For example,

 ```python
     (Pdb) row2[1].keys()